Pair skating: Twist lifts

-Solo jumps and throw jumps

-Solo jumps
+Jumps

-Pair teams, both juniors and seniors, must perform one solo jump during their short programs; it can include a double flip or double Axel for juniors, or any kind of double or triple jump for seniors.
+Pair teams, both juniors and seniors, must perform one solo jump during their short programs; it can include a double loop or double Axel for juniors, or any kind of double or triple jump for seniors.
 In the free skate, both juniors and seniors must perform only one solo jump and only one jump combination or sequence.
-A jump sequence consists of two jumps, with no limitations on the number of revolutions per jump.
-It starts with any type of jump, immediately followed by an Axel-type jump.
+A jump sequence consists of two or three jumps, with no limitations on the number of revolutions per jump.
+The second or third jump must be an Axel-type jump, "with a direct step from the landing curve of the first/second jump into the take-off curve of the Axel jump".
+A full revolution on the ice between the jumps, in which the free foot can touch the ice without a transfer of weight, is also allowed.
 Skaters must, during a jump combination, make sure that they land on the same foot they took off on, and that they execute a full rotation on the ice between the jumps.
 They can, however, execute an Euler between the two jumps.
 When the Euler is performed separately, it is considered a non-listed jump.

-Junior pairs, during their short programs, earn no points for the solo jump if they perform a different jump than what is required.
-Both junior and senior pairs earn no points if, during their free skating programs, they repeat a jump with over two revolutions.
+If a jump is missing one-quarter revolution, it is considered a "quarter" jump, and is called "under-rotated" if it is missing between one-quarter and one-half revolution.
+It is considered "downgraded" if it is missing over one-half a revolution and "over-rotated" if it has more than a one-quarter revolution, and the judges will classify it as a jump with a higher rotation.
+Downgraded jumps, which happen most often in jump combinations or sequences, also often have a "cheated take-off", meaning that skaters go into them incorrectly; for example, backwards for an Axel-type jump, which must be entered into forwards.